digitaltwinconsortium/ManufacturingOntologies/README.md

         | extend NodeId = UAVariable.['@NodeId'], DisplayName = tostring(UAVariable.DisplayName.['#text']), BrowseName = tostring(UAVariable.['@BrowseName']), DataType = tostring(UAVariable.['@DataType'])
         | project-away UAVariable
         | take 100

+You need to provide two things in the query above:

+1. The Information Model’s unique ID from the UA Cloud Library and enter it into the <insert information model identifier from cloud library here> field of the ADX query.
+1. Your UA Cloud Library credentials (generated during registration) basic authorization header hash and insert it into the <insert your cloud library credentials hash here> field of the ADX query.
+Use tools like https://www.debugbear.com/basic-auth-header-generator to generate this.

 ## Production Line Simulation